Skip to content

 Installing Halo Link in Stage requires an extra step compared to production

-Please see the Halo Link installation instructions for integrators for more information about setting Halo Link to Stage
+Please see the Halo Link installation instructions for integrators for more information about setting Halo Link to Stage.

 This is particularly important for any PMS which bundles Halo Link, which will install Halo Link in production by default.
-It is best to set Link to Stage
+It is best to set Link to Stage before installing Halo Link or any PMS software.

 Moving from staging to production